laurastarratt/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 If a hybrid collection includes a file transfer:

-* The receiving digital archivist notifies the Accessioning Archivist that a file transfer has been received.
+* The receiving Digital Archivist notifies the Accessioning Archivist that a file transfer has been received.
-* The receiving digital archivist moves the transferred files to a temporary storage location on the digital archive lab’s local hard drives.
-Due to preservation concerns, the digital archivist may ingest transferred files into the digital repository prior to the completion of accessioning.
+* The receiving Digital Archivist moves the transferred files via LIBSAFE Go or mechanism if necessary prior to the completion of accessioning.
 * During the weekly accessioning meeting, the Accessioning Archivist assigns hybrid collection to a member of the accessioning team.
-* The accessioning archivist adds information about the file transfer to the born-digital inventory, and notes whether they have ingested the files into the digital repository.
+* The Accessioning Archivist adds information about the file transfer to the born-digital inventory, and notes whether they have ingested the files into the digital repository.
 * The accessioning archivist accessions the file transfer with the rest of the collection, using the term “Digital files” taken from the digital archives controlled vocabulary (see [2.3.4.1 Digital archives controlled vocabulary](#2341-digital-archives-controlled-vocabulary)) to describe what is included.

 If a collection (or addition to a collection) is comprised exclusively of a file transfer:

-* The receiving digital archivist notifies the Accessioning Archivist that a file transfer has been received.
+* The receiving Digital Archivist notifies the Accessioning Archivist that a file transfer has been received.
-* During the weekly accessioning meeting, the Accessioning Archivist assigns the collection to a digital archivist.
+* During the weekly accessioning meeting, the Accessioning Archivist assigns the collection to the Digital Archivist.
-* The digital archivist accessions the file transfer, using the term “Digital files” taken from the digital archives controlled vocabulary (see [2.3.4.1 Digital archives controlled vocabulary](#2341-digital-archives-controlled-vocabulary)) to describe what is included.
+* The Digital Archivist accessions the file transfer, using the term “Digital files” taken from the digital archives controlled vocabulary (see [2.3.4.1 Digital archives controlled vocabulary](#2341-digital-archives-controlled-vocabulary)) to describe what is included.
-* The digital archivist ingests the transferred files into the digital repository.
+* The Digital Archivist ingests the transferred files into the digital repository.
-* The digital archivist adds information about the file transfer to the born-digital inventory, and notes that files have been ingested into the digital repository.
+* The Digital Archivist adds information about the file transfer to the born-digital inventory, and notes that files have been ingested into the digital repository.

+EOHP collections and additions, acquired through file transfers, will be routed to the Audiovisual Conservator for file processing and Keep/Aviary upload (upon prior approval of EOHP Coordinator and RL Digital Strategies Committee)

 ### 2.3.4.1 Digital Archives Controlled Vocabulary